akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 # Name your rules

 Each rule must have a unique code.
 It can also have a label per enabled PIM locale.
 This label will appear under `Settings`/`Rules` and be also visible in your product form under your smart attributes.
-Here is the expected format:
+You can add the labels settings anywhere in your rule.
+In the example below, it is placed at the end of the rule, and it adds labels for your American English and French locales, here is the expected format:

 ```YML
   camera_copy_name_to_model: